-Addendum: Academic Personnel Review and COVID-19 This addendum to the AY23-24 Call provides guidance to address the impact the COVID-19 pandemic will have on the personnel review process of senate faculty.
-While the addendum specifically applies to AY23-24 files, it may be updated in future years to reflect the evolving impact of the pandemic.
+Addendum: Academic Personnel Review and COVID-19 This addendum to the AY24-25 Call provides guidance to address the impact the COVID-19 pandemic will have on the personnel review process of senate faculty.
+While the addendum specifically applies to AY24-25 files, it may be updated in future years to reflect the evolving impact of the pandemic.
 The guidelines presented in this addendum emerged from aligning alternative ideas discussed during the consultative process with following set of guiding principles:

 - 1. An overarching goal is to prevent faculty from becoming academic victims of the COVID-19 pandemic. - 2.
 It would be better for our campus as a whole to overestimate the impact of the COVID-19 pandemic on faculty productivity than to underestimate it. - 3.
 It is important to protect the pursuit of tenure by assistant professors from adverse impacts of COVID-19 that are beyond their control, but it is also important to recognize that associate professors and full professors are also trying to reach important career path milestones. - 4.
 It is important to the campus climate that there be tools in the personnel review process that support faculty in staying on track with their career despite the COVID-19 pandemic. - 5.
 It is recognized that there is a disparity in the impact of the COVID-19 pandemic between disciplines, and even between sub-disciplines. - 6.
-It is recognized that the COVID-19 pandemic will likely have differential impact on different demographic groups, including female faculty, faculty with younger children, and URM faculty. - 7.
+It is recognized that the COVID-19 pandemic will likely have a differential impact on different demographic groups, including female faculty, faculty with younger children, and URM faculty. - 7.
 It is recognized that it is not only the campus closure that has caused major disruption in research programs.
-Other sources of disruption include, for example, travel restrictions, closures of museums, exhibition venues, theatres, and archives, cancellation of conferences and film festivals, family situations, children at home, homeschooling roles, compromised workspace, and even COVID-19 illness.
+Other sources of disruption include, for example, travel restrictions, closures of museums, exhibition venues, theaters, and archives, cancellation of conferences and film festivals, family situations, children at home, homeschooling roles, compromised workspace, and even COVID-19 illness.

-The following are specific guidelines to the AY23-24 personnel review process of senate faculty intended to adapt the process to reflect the impact of the COVID-19 pandemic.
+The following are specific guidelines to the AY24-25 personnel review process of senate faculty intended to adapt the process to reflect the impact of the COVID-19 pandemic.

-1. Stop the Clocks for one year will be granted upon application by assistant professors for issues arising from the COVID-19 pandemic.
+Stop the Clocks for one year will be granted upon application by assistant professors for issues arising from the COVID-19 pandemic.
 Assistant Professors will need to use the Stop the Clock Certification Form to make this request.
 Supporting documentation that is requested on the form does not need to be provided.
 A COVID-19 related request for Stop the Clock will not count toward the 2-year maximum for Stop the Clock requests.
 For assistant professors who have reached their 2-year Stop the Clock maximum, the required approval for a third year will receive expedited review by the systemwide Provost, Katherine S. Newman.
 It remains the case that the maximum number of STCs that can be approved for any reason is three.
 As has always been the case, tenured faculty have an option to defer their merit or promotion file.

+As has always been the case, tenured faculty have an option to defer their merit or promotion life.
 Deferral requests may be submitted on or before the published dates for merits or promotions.
 A deferral is good for one year.
 However, all faculty must be reviewed at least every five years.